IIIF/api/source/api/presentation/3.0/index.md

 ##### timeMode

 A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
-The value _MUST_ be taken from the list in the table below, or be a URI for custom extensions.
+This specification defines the values specified in the table below.
+Other values _MAY_ be given, and if they are, they _MUST_ be URIs.

 * An Annotation _MAY_ have exactly one `timeMode` property.